equitymarkets/MQL4_automated_trading/EA/README.md

-##EA.MQ4 Source Code and Executatable
+#EA MQ4 Source Code and Executatable

 EA.mq4  is the source code for most of the files and has recently been refactored for a smoother user experience.
 It is designed as a template, but currently uses a simple trading rule as an example-enter trades when price exceeds the previous bar, price exceeds the 21-period moving average, and current 21-period moving average exceeds prior 21-period moving average.
 It takes long and short trades based on this criteria.